changeworld/azure-docs.ja-jp/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet.md

     if (!Request.IsAuthenticated)
     {
         // To execute a policy, you simply need to trigger an OWIN challenge.
-        // You can indicate which policy to use by adding it to the AuthenticationProperties using the PolicyKey provided.
+        // You can indicate which policy to use by adding it to the AuthenticationProperties by using the PolicyKey provided.

         HttpContext.GetOwinContext().Authentication.Challenge(
             new AuthenticationProperties (
                 new Dictionary<string, string>
                 {
                     {Startup.PolicyKey, Startup.SignInPolicyId}
                 })
             {
                 RedirectUri = "/",
             }, OpenIdConnectAuthenticationDefaults.AuthenticationType);
     }
 }